-For those heading off to college my advice is to borrow with extreme care.
+For those heading off to college, my advice is to borrow with extreme care.
 Parents and their students should think through the financial downside as well as the upside of their college choices.
 Too much debt is a mistake.
 Everyone should adopt a green-eyeshade mentality and shop for the best deal.
 Borrow as little as you can with federal student loans.
 Avoid private student loans.
-The former give you a number of options to restructure your student loans if your financial circumstances are hard.
+The former gives you a number of options to restructure your student loans if your financial circumstances are hard.
 The latter don’t.
-For those who have graduated from college with student loans I advocate picking the repayment option with the lowest monthly tab—for now.
+For those who have graduated from college with student loans, I advocate picking the repayment option with the lowest monthly tab—for now.
 Buy yourself some financial breathing room.
 The drawback to this strategy is it can raise the overall cost of your college sheepskin.
 There is no prepayment penalty with student loans, however.
 Once you start making a decent income you should get aggressive about eliminating the debt.

 Do you think 401k’s will become a thing of the past with the “newer” revelations of their high fees?

-No, 401(k)s will be with us for a long time, although the retirement savings product will be tinkered with in an attempt to improve it.
+No, 401(k)s will be with us for a long time, although the retirement savings product will be tinkered with, in an attempt to improve it.
 The revelation about fees is only the latest reform.
 Fees will come down, which is good.
 It’s about time.

 The big problem with the 401(k)s is employees bear all the risk, deciding how much to invest and where to invest it (among the options chosen by their employer).
 A cottage industry of behavioral economists has chronicled how poor most people are at making sound investment decisions.
 Finance economists are devising alternatives that merge the portability benefits of 401(k)s (the 401(k) fits the needs of a mobile workforce with a more assured income in retirement, reminiscent of the traditional pension plan.
-Problem is, major reform fatigue has set in Washington and it is hard to see much of a change in coming years.
+Problem is, major reform fatigue has set in Washington and it is hard to see much of a change in the coming years.
 Too bad.

 In your book, the New Frugality, you talk a lot about creating a “margin of safety”.
 Can you explain this idea a bit?

 But a margin of safety involves much more than taking out an insurance policy against tragedy and trauma.
-By finding the finding the right balance between caution and boldness a margin of safety allows for sensible risk-taking over a lifetime.
-A healthy household balance sheet lets us to pursue intriguing opportunities when they come along, to take risks that might lead to a more satisfying career, to embrace changes in our lives that could lead to greater happiness.
+By finding the right balance between caution and boldness a margin of safety allows for sensible risk-taking over a lifetime.
+A healthy household balance sheet lets us pursue intriguing opportunities when they come along, to take risks that might lead to a more satisfying career, to embrace changes in our lives that could lead to greater happiness.
 Safety and opportunity, like risk and return, are two sides of the margin-of-safety coin.

 You also talk about how folks turn their money over to professionals too much (to manage).
 How can people get past their fears in managing investments, etc.

-Is there a couple rules to follow that make it more simple?
+Are there a couple of rules to follow that make it more simple?
 For one thing, simplicity is an underappreciated virtue with money.
 The risks and rewards of simple investments are easy to grasp and monitor.
 The expenses associated with plain vanilla products are low.
 Another reason for keeping it simple is how busy we all are today.
 We don’t have the time to become a financial specialist, and most of us don’t want to spend hours managing our money.
 You want to control your money.
 You don’t want your money to control you.

 Stick to what is safe and simple.
 You’ll be better off financially and you’ll have more time for the more important things in life.
 How do you do it?
 Well, even though you’re hardly getting paid anything for your money, you know the principal is safe socking it away every month into an online savings account, a credit union savings account, and U.S. Treasury bills.
 The key here is to build up a margin of financial safety.
-When it comes to savings for your retirement you can’t go wrong following the advice in books like The Random Walk Guide To Investing by Burton Malkiel.
-It’s short and to the point, with an emphasis on low fee and index funds.
+When it comes to saving for your retirement you can’t go wrong following the advice in books like The Random Walk Guide To Investing by Burton Malkiel.
+It’s short and to the point, with an emphasis on low fees and index funds.
 Don’t try to beat the market or be a Wall Street trader.

 Some are predicting more troubled days ahead for the economy (student loan bubble, deep US debt from bailouts, etc).
 Are you more optimist or pessimistic about where things are headed for the US?